Emp5r0R/BananaCracker/README.md

 This is a CLI tool build to crack hashes at lighting speed with minimal effort.

 > [!IMPORTANT]
-> From latest versions options have been chanegd.
+> Options have been changed from the latest versions

 ### Modes
 - `-v`, `--verbose`